-When WP# is driven Low $(V{IL})$ , during a WRR command and while the Status Register Write Disable (SRWD) bit of the Status Register is set to a 1, it is not possible to write to the Status and Configuration Registers.
+When WP# is driven Low (V{IL}) , during a WRR command and while the Status Register Write Disable (SRWD) bit of the Status Register is set to a 1, it is not possible to write to the Status and Configuration Registers.
 This prevents any alteration of the Block Protect (BP2, BP1, BP0) and TBPROT bits of the Status Register.
 As a consequence, all the data bytes in the memory area that are protected by the Block Protect and TBPROT bits, are also hardware protected against data modification if WP# is Low during a WRR command.

 The WP# function is not available when the Quad mode is enabled (CR[1]=1).
-The WP# function is replaced by IO2 for input and output during Quad mode for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data (on the falling edge of SCK).
+The WP# function is replaced by IO2 for input and output during Quad mode for receiving addresses, and data to be programmed (values are latched on rising edge of the SCK signal) as well as shifting out data (on the falling edge of SCK, in SDR commands, and on every edge of SCK, in DDR commands).

-WP# has an internal pull-up resistor; when unconnected, WP# is at $V{IH}$ and may be left unconnected in the host system if not used for Quad mode.
+WP# has an internal pull-up resistor; when unconnected, WP# is at V{IH} and may be left unconnected in the host system if not used for Quad mode.

-3.9 Hold (HOLD#) / IO3 / RESET#
+3.9 Hold (HOLD#) / IO3

 The Hold (HOLD#) signal is used to pause any serial communications with the device without deselecting the device or stopping the serial clock.
-The HOLD# input and function is available when enabled by a configuration bit SR2[5] =0.